Never Miss a Chance to Do the Most Good

 Providing support and care to first responders and survivors.

-As one of the largest disaster-relief organizations in the country, The Salvation Army is on the front lines with immediate response and recovery plans unique to the community affected.
-Trained emergency disaster personnel work alongside Salvation Army officers and staff to ensure people are supported physically, emotionally, and spiritually.
-In 2021, we provided nearly 2.4 million survivors and first responders with support, hope, and healing.
+As one of the largest disaster-relief organizations in the country, The Salvation Army is on the front lines with immediate response and recovery plans tailored to the community affected.
+Our trained emergency disaster personnel work alongside Salvation Army officers and staff to ensure people are supported physically, emotionally, and spiritually.
+Every year, we provide millions of survivors and first responders with support, hope, and healing.

-When disaster strikes in Sedgwick or Butler County, The Salvation Army Emergency Disaster Services (EDS) Team is dispatched immediately.
-Whether it is a fire, tornado, gas explosion, or flooding, we respond to the call.
+When disaster strikes in Sedgwick, Reno, or Butler County, The Salvation Army Emergency Disaster Services (EDS) Team is dispatched immediately.
+Whether it's a fire, tornado, gas explosion, or flooding, we respond to the call.

-During disasters, we provide cold water, hot coffee, snacks, and plenty of warm blankets when needed.
-Our trained staff and volunteers help with everything from sorting through rubble, giving a ride to a shelter, or offering to pray with victims.
+During disasters, we provide cold water, hot coffee, snacks, and warm blankets when needed.
+Our trained staff and volunteers assist with everything from sorting through rubble to giving rides to shelters or offering to pray with victims.

-Some effects of disasters are unseen – many survivors and first responders suffer emotional stress and trauma.
+Some effects of disasters are unseen—many survivors and first responders suffer emotional stress and trauma.
 The Salvation Army delivers the vital emotional and spiritual care they need.
-That may mean a shoulder for crying or an ear for listening.
-Other times it calls for a hug and a prayer.
+That may mean offering a shoulder to cry on, an ear to listen, or a hug and a prayer.

 When a disaster strikes, we work with local and federal organizations to: